 [The Enabling Services shall comprise the provision of DCC Boxed in accordance with Section H14 (Testing Services).
 The DCC and the Participant shall each comply with their respective obligations set out or referred to in that Section H14 (the Participant complying with those obligations assigned to Testing Participants).]

 [The Enabling Services shall comprise the provision of MAP/Manufacturer Reports in accordance with Section H17 (MAP/Manufacturer Reports).
 The DCC and the Participant shall each comply with their respective obligations set out or referred to in that Section H17.]

+[The Enabling Services shall comprise the provision of SMDA DCC Testing in accordance with Section H14 (Testing Services).
+The DCC and the Testing Participant in respect of SMDA DCC Testing shall each comply with their respective obligations set out or referred to in that Section H14.

 Schedule 2 – Enabling Service Charges